 Interbull Routine Genetic Evaluation for Calving Traits

-The latest test international evaluation for calving traits took place as scheduled at the Interbull Centre.
-Data from seventeen (17) countries were included in this evaluation.
+The latest routine international evaluation for calving traits took place as scheduled at the Interbull Centre.
+Data from fourteen (14) countries were included in this evaluation.

 Changes in national procedures

-INTERBULL CHANGES COMPARED TO THE AUGUST ROUTINE RUN:
+CHANGES COMPARED TO THE DECEMBER ROUTINE RUN WITH S-MGS PEDIGREE:

 Data and method of analysis

 Data were national genetic evaluations of AI sampled bulls with at least 10 daughters or 10 EDC (for clinical mastitis and maternal calving traits at least 50 daughters or 50 EDC, and for direct calving traits at least 50 calvings or 50 EDC) in at least 10 herds.
 Table 1 presents the amount of data included in this Interbull evaluation for all breeds.

 National proofs were first de-regressed within country and then analysed jointly with a linear model including the effects of evaluation country, genetic group of bull and bull merit.
 Heritability estimates used in both the de-regression and international evaluation were as in each country's national evaluation.

 Table 2 presents the date of evaluation as supplied by each country in the 01x-proof file.